A doctor examines a patient's hand

 Imaging Scans

-CT, MRI, X-ray and/or ultrasound scans can show the brachial plexus injury in detail, as well as surrounding bone or soft-tissue injuries and scar tissue.
+CT, MRI, X-ray and/or ultrasound scans can show brachial plexus injuries and related problems in detail, as well as surrounding bone or soft-tissue injuries and scar tissue.

 Call for an Appointment